hpc2n/course-qmmm/MD_QM-NAMD_GAUSSIAN/Readme.md

 set of values is 57.13 (vector1), 74.56 (vector2), and 70.97 (vector3).
 cellOrigin  at       -1.8683815002441406 -4.4046807289123535 -10.453012466430664

-- Use the NAMD configuration file *4ake_eq.conf* and modify the values for the Periodic Boundary Conditions part.
-Add the values of the Center of Mass position that you recorded previously in the corresponding *FIXME* strings.

-- submit the job to the queue with the command *sbatch namd.sh*
+- In the batch script *namd.sh* replace **Project_ID** with the project for the present course.
+Also, add the line *#SBATCH --reservation=*.
+Submit the job to the queue with the command *sbatch namd.sh*

 - Analysis of the results.
-On a Kebnekaise terminal type: *vmd 4ake_ion.pdb 4ake_ion_eq.dcd*.
+On a Kebnekaise terminal type: *vmd 4ake_ion.psf 4ake_ion_eq.dcd*.
 Then, go to Extensions -> Analysis -> RMSD Trajectory Tool.
 Check the options *Backbone*, *Plot*, and click on *ALIGN* and finally *RMSD*.
 This will plot the RMSD of the aligned protein w.r.t. the backbone atoms.

 # Setting up a QM/MM simulation with NAMD and VMD

-- Because it is not possible to get a better equilibrated structure in a short time I did it before for you.
+- Because it is not possible to get a better equilibrated structure in a short time, I prepared it already for you.
 This is the structure that we will be working out.
 The pfs file is *4ake_ion_eq.psf* and the pdb file *4ake_ion_eq.pdb*.
 The basis vectors that you may use for this structure are 56.85, 74.16, and 70.59 (use these data for the *FIXME*s.
 The cell origin is *(-1.84, -4.39,  -10.4)*